Dermatitis is a term

 Atopic dermatitis has been related to a deficiency of delta-6-desaturase, an enzyme responsible for the conversion of linoleic acid to gamma-linolenic acid (GLA), which is found in evening primrose oil.

 Adv Ther.
-2014 Feb.
-Gamma-linolenic Acid levels correlate with clinical efficacy of evening primrose oil in patients with atopic dermatitis.
+2014.
+Gamma-linolenic acid levels correlate with clinical efficacy of evening primrose oil in patients with atopic dermatitis.
 Evening primrose oil (EPO) contains high amounts of GLA.
 The open study included 21 patients with AD.
 EPO (4-6 g) was administered daily for 12 weeks.
 The clinical disease activity under EPO treatment correlates with the individual increase in plasma GLA levels.
 Thus, the results of this pilot study indicate that an increase in plasma GLA might be used as predictive parameter for responsiveness of AD to EPO therapy.

 Perioral dermatitis treatment